jamescarson3/ctls2017/docs/intro_to_python_07a.md

-## Errors and Exceptions - Exception Handling
+## Introduction to Python - Errors and Exceptions - Exception Handling

 ### Raising Exceptions